tgirke/rcf/pages/manuals/manuals_linux-cluster_parallelR.md

 without schedulers.
 By making use of cluster template files, most schedulers and queueing systems are also supported (e.g. Torque, Sun Grid Engine, Slurm).

+## R code of this section

+To simplify the evaluation of the R code on this page the corresponding text version is available for download from [here](https://github.com/ucr-hpcc/ucr-hpcc.github.io/blob/master/_support_docs/tutorials/batchtools_test.R).

 ## Parallelization with batchtools

 The following introduces the usage of `batchtools` for a computer cluster using SLURM as scheduler (workload manager).